SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

 2. Open the Poetry Slams application of the Poetry Slam Manager.

-3. If the list of poetry slams is empty, click the button *Generate Sample Data* and choose *Go* to refresh the list.
+3. To create sample data for mutable data, such as poetry slams, visitors, and visits, choose *Generate Sample Data*.
 As a result, a list with several poetry slams is shown.

 4. Open a poetry slam and click the button *Print Guest List* in the menu of the object page.
 On the popup, select a print queue and choose *Print Guest List*.
 A popup confirms that the guest list was sent to the selected print queue.
     > Note: If no print queue is available from the drop down list box, go back to the paragraph [Configuring Printing in Consumer Subaccounts](./44b-Multi-Tenancy-Features-Print.md#configuring-printing-in-consumer-subaccounts) and maintain a print queue as described there.